ArdentHQ/nova-image-gallery-field/README.md

 5. Consider that the images will be stored in a `Spatie\MediaLibrary\MediaCollections\Models\Media` collection according to the name passed as the first parameter on the field `make` method or the second parameter if set.

+6. Use the `rules()` method to define the rules used for every single image.

+7. Use the `rulesMessages()` method to define custom validation messages for the image rules.

 ```php
 <?php
 namespace App\Nova;